-The COVID-19 Policy defines our current understanding of the COVID-19 situation and Lakky Physiotherapy’s plan in response to the threat of a COVID-19 (also known as coronavirus) outbreak in the United Kingdom.
+The COVID-19 Policy defines our current understanding of the COVID-19 Pandemic and Lakky Physiotherapy’s plan in response to the threat of COVID-19 (also known as coronavirus) in the United Kingdom.

 Lakky Physiotherapy's primary concern is the health and wellbeing of its staff and clients.
 We have pulled together all the current understanding of COVID-19, what we can all do to minimise the risk of infection/spread and how the service will continue to function during this period.

 COVID-19 is a new illness that can affect your lungs and airways.
 It is caused by a virus called coronavirus.

 The symptoms of coronavirus are as follows: